vjaison86-maker/The-House-Engine-Core/docs/ARCHITECTURE-QUALITY-REVIEW.md

 - understandable
 - aligned with the core vision

 The review protects the integrity of the architecture as the system expands.

 ---
+Related Architecture:

+ARCHITECTURE-MASTER-INDEX.md

+This document supports the maintenance and evolution of the overall House Engine™ architecture.

 # Core Principle